dheerajvats21/Java-Basics/JVM - Memory Management.md

 - It is slow as Major GC has to go through large sections of heap.
 It's also possible that, The memory allocated had been paged.
 So it has again to be paged back in.
 - Its also possible to allocate objects directly into the old generation.
 No direct way of doing it.
 But we can set option on the JVM called PretenureSizeThreshold.  (i.e if size of object is above threshold  .. put it in tenure space i.e old generation)

+### Before getting geep into Major GCs Lets move aside and learn a bit of things first:
+ - How to objects come in old generation
+ - How objects are allocated by JVM.
+ - How objects are choosen to be live (by young GC and old generation GC).
+ - How choosing of live objects is made easy for Young Gen GC.

+After this we will study different types of GCs for Old generations.

 So Major GC collects old gen. So question now comes..
 What are moments when old gen gets objects.

-When will JVM promote the objects to old generation :question:
+### 1) When will JVM promote the objects to old generation :question:
 - After a certain number of garbage collects.
 - If survivor space is full.
 - If JVM has been told to always create objects in old space